 - All databases must be associated with a project

 - Multiple databases can be associated with one unique project.
-For example, one project (case) may have a Review database hosting your client’s data, a Prep database hosting all documents produced by each party, and a secondary Prep database hosting a more refined set of produced documents that is shared with an expert.
+For example, one project (case) may have a Discovery database hosting your client’s data, a Litigation database hosting all documents produced by each party, and a secondary Litigation database hosting a more refined set of produced documents that is shared with an expert.

 Note: If you have not yet set up a project to associate your database with, you can also do so via the "Create Project" option when adding a new database.

 * This functionality is available for Advanced users only.
 If you are unable to add a user, contact an Advanced user on your team.

 On the top of any page in Nextpoint Discovery, navigate to USERS > Add New.

 Working in a Litigation database?
 This function is available via MORE > Users > Add New.

 Enter the emails of the users you want to add, separated by commas.

 Pick the desired Access Level from the drop-down menu.

 * Please Note: By adding multiple users at once, it will assign the selected access level to all emails.
 If you have different access levels you want to assign users, please be sure add the emails as separate groups.